Chart Color Schemes

 Albion demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Albion is notably high, with 46.3% of residents aged 15 and above holding university qualifications as of the latest data.
-This compares to 25.7% in Queensland (QLD) and 30.4% nationally.
+Educational attainment in Albion is notably high, with 46.3% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
 Bachelor degrees are the most common at 33.1%, followed by postgraduate qualifications at 9.1% and graduate diplomas at 4.1%.
-Vocational credentials are also prevalent, with 27.5% of residents holding such qualifications, including advanced diplomas (11.5%) and certificates (16.0%).
+Vocational credentials are also prevalent, with 27.5% of residents aged 15+ holding such qualifications, including advanced diplomas (11.5%) and certificates (16.0%).
+Educational participation is high, with 31.5% of residents currently enrolled in formal education, comprising 12.9% in tertiary education, 7.0% in secondary education, and 5.1% pursuing primary education.

-Educational participation is high, with 31.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.5% of residents currently enrolled in formal education.
 This includes 12.9% in tertiary education, 7.0% in secondary education, and 5.1% pursuing primary education.

 Frequently Asked Questions - Education